 When I ask myself about my favorite things in the city I’m living and working at, the over-1000-year-old capital of Vietnam, the first thing that came up in my mind was “Phố Cổ” – Hanoi old quarter.
 Not many places in Vietnam you can see such rapid, globalized development growth on a rich, conservative cultural background.
 And certainly, there are not many places in Vietnam that have people who come to find modern entertainments, to simply have a blast and people who come to enjoy the peacefulness and to reminisce the old memories.
 Hanoi Old Quarter can be so different at different times.
 Yet there is one thing for sure – the quarter has many things to offer, to everyone.

-So if you are seeking for a unique and thorough experience in Hanoi in general and in old quarter in particular, this article might be a window for you to understand the Hanoi life a little better.
+So if you are seeking for a unique and thorough experience in Hanoi in general and in the old quarter in particular, this article might be a window for you to understand the Hanoi life a little better.

 >>>You may also like: 10+ Best things to do in Hanoi (updated 2020)

 Hanoi Old Quarter is located on the northeast of Hanoi, belonged to Hoan Kiem district.
 The location of the old town was purposely in between the imperial citadel and the red river which is considered the advantageous area for trading development.

 Old Quarter’s history was dated back to the 11th century when King Ly Thai To decided to move the capital from Hoa Lu (Ninh Binh) to Hanoi.
 From 13thcentury, the place began to attract craftsmen from all over the neighbor areas, through the time organized themselves into craft cooperatives and guilds.
 Inhabitants from the same villages flocked together and operated on the same street, making the streets to have a homogenous look.